Here's 8 stats, but the list is endless.

 4. 92.96% of global traffic comes from Google search, Google Images, and Google Maps.

-Now forgive the slightly elementary graphic, but I couldn’t find a suitable image and I think this perfectly illustrates the point.
+GOOGLE IS KING.
+So forgive the slightly elementary graphic, but I couldn’t find a suitable image and I think this perfectly illustrates the point.
 Also thanks for Sparktoro for pointing out the obvious here; I don’t want to use the word ‘Monopoly’, but the Google guys have got a pretty tight grip on the search engine world.

 This isn’t likely to change anytime soon, so consider working with them rather than against them to ensure you’re meeting their desired criteria.
 It’s pretty common knowledge there are over 200 ranking factors, so there’s always something to work on when it comes to optimising your site.
 If you’re consistently working on this and following best practices while doing it, Google WILL notice and you WILL rank higher as a result.